DanyLan/Terraform-Wordpress-MySQL/readme.md

     gcloud compute firewall-rules create test-node-port --allow tcp:32567

-The above can be tested both in cloudshell and by create a new VM, after installing the client `apt-get install mysql-client`
+The above can be tested both in cloudshell or by creating a new VM, after installing the client `apt-get install mysql-client`

     mysql --host=34.68.41.63 --port=32567 --user=root --password